BetonQuest/BetonQuest/docs/Conditions-List.md

 ##  Looking at a block: `looking`

 Checks if the player is looking at a block with the given location or material.
-You must specify either `loc:` optional (the location of the block) or `type:` optional (the material of the block).
+You must specify either `loc:` optional (the location of the block) or `type:` optional as a `block selector`.
 You can also specify both.

 **Example:** `looking loc:12.0;14.0;-15.0;world type:STONE`